-Shimano launches 2019 clothing range and bold new S-PHYRE RC9 road shoe - Cycling Weekly
+Shimano launches 2019 clothing range and bold new S-Phyre RC9 road shoe - Cycling Weekly

 >>> Best kids’ bikes 2018: A buyers guide

-The new range of jerseys and shorts have been designed specifically for 8 to 12 year olds and use quick drying, UV protected fabrics, full zipper, three pockets and silicon grippers, with shorts coming with a claimed high quality chamois.
+The new range of jerseys and shorts have been designed specifically for eight to 12-year-olds and use quick drying, UV protected fabrics, full zipper, three pockets and silicon grippers, with shorts coming with a claimed high quality chamois.

 The 2019 collection will be available in stores in late 2018 (footwear) and early 2019 (clothing).